Transportation System Plan

 Think about the kids and walkers

-by Walker, almost 3 years ago
+by Walker, over 3 years ago

 I tend to walk or bike most places with my kids because we don't have a car during the day.
 It is very unpleasant to walk next to large streets with fast moving-traffic, much less cross them.
 Sometimes there are lights and crosswalks where they are needed; sometimes we have to go a couple of blocks out of our way to get to one.
 Sometimes the sidewalks and street-side plants are arranged in obviously bizarre ways, like over near the local Costco, where the sidewalk is next to the street and the plants separate the sidewalk from the parking lot...
 Continue reading